SteamDatabase/BrowserExtension/README.md

 https://steamcommunity.com/tradeoffer/new?partner=[steamid]&for_item=753_6_1234&my_item=753_6_5678
 ```

+### Automatically open "grant an award" popup from a link using `award`

+This extension adds support for `award` parameter in profile, workshop, and other published files such as screenshots.

+Open the "grant an award" popup upon page load: `https://steamcommunity.com/id/xpaw?award`

+Open popup and pre-select a specific award: `https://steamcommunity.com/id/xpaw?award=17`
+In this case id 17 is "Take my points".

+It works the same way for shared files: `https://steamcommunity.com/sharedfiles/filedetails/?id=2935326022&award=17`

 ### License
 Code in this repository is governed by a BSD-style license that can be found in the [LICENSE](LICENSE) file.